 Over the next decade, there will be inevitable increases in capital investment in healthcare facilities.
 Against this delivery there must be a recognition that sustainable buildings are first and foremost healthy buildings, providing environments that support the wellbeing of patients, health workers and the wider community.

 The past year has clearly demonstrated the need for better care structures and greater protection – and we all have personal responsibilities in engaging in and strengthening our communities.
 The crisis has reminded us what we have known for centuries – that poor housing, impoverishment and social disconnection damage health and widen health inequalities.
 It has also highlighted the critical importance of joining up our health and care system with public health so we can focus on the wider determinants of health that define how a progressive and equitable society functions for all.

 This year’s congress is an opportunity to craft a blueprint for reconstruction, a creative assertion of the power of design – whether it be in population health, clinical systems, or architecture and design.
 We should embrace the three directions of travel – responding to Covid, the growth of digital technology, and climate change mitigation –acknowledging their potential to catalyse change and creativity, and proposing ways in which we can use them to radically improve our health systems and architecture.

 We look forward to your participation and contribution to the exchange of knowledge needed to construct a new healthcare design narrative around design innovation in the face of existential threats.
 The 7th European Healthcare Design Congress & Exhibition will take place virtually on 14-17 June 2021.
-The Preliminary Programme will be launched in April 2021 when registration will also be open.
+The Programme has now been launched and registration is open.